Pg 2: Quilt Features

 Shown at right, the Draft Stopper is a strip of extra material sewn around the quilt's perimeter.
 Its purpose is to close off any inadvertent gaps.
 Any kind of wind blowing on the quilt (and this should not not happen beneath a properly pitched tarp) will tend to pin the draft stopper to the ground.
 Alternatively you can tuck the draft stopper under you for even greater comfort.

-The Draft Stopper is included in our Deluxe 1-person and 2-person quilt kits.
+The Draft Stopper is included in our 1-person and 2-person Quilt Kits.

 For the two-person quilt only, unzips the quilt into two pieces so that each person carries half.
 The zipper is protected by a baffle that prevents cold spots.
 We have used the SplitZip feature for years, and find it extremely useful.